 A couple of weeks ago, my computer started acting very slowly.
 I noticed it when I was looking at my emails and it would take minutes to display each one.
 I knew this was not supposed to be the case.
 Thinking it was malware-related, I paid a visit to VirtualDr forum.
 I knew I could get some help.
 Sure enough, Broni helped me and the diagnosis came down: the computer was totally clean, and the problem was NOT malware related.
 The other options were not as pleasant.
 More tests indicated bad sectors on my hard drive.
 THAT is a bad sign.
 Many bad sectors (and I had 99) are often the sign of the beginning of the end.
-I was lucky in two ways: I found that problem before the total failure of the HD, and I had an automatic backup made on a daily basis so I would not lose my data even if the HD had completely failed.
+I was lucky in two ways: I found that problem before the total failure of the HD, and I had an automatic backup made on a daily basis.
+This meant that I would not lose my data even if the HD had completely failed.
 I didn’t need to panic.
 I set up an appointment with the technician and now, my computer is running as it should.
-Did this ever happen to you?
-Did you ever wonder what would happen if you lost all your photos, layouts, scrapbooking material, programs, and other data?
+Has this ever happened to you?
+Did you ever wonder what would happen if you lost all your photos, layouts, documents, programs, and other data?
 What do you do to prevent such a disaster?

 In this day and age, so much is stored on our computers now.
 Sometimes, information is ONLY available on your computer and you don’t even have a paper version.
 This means that losing it can be a real problem.
 There are many tools and habits that can help you save your precious information.
 Let’s have a look at some of them.